beginning of content

 What are the complications of endometriosis?

 Around 1 in 3 females with endometriosis have trouble with fertility.
-Fertility treatment such as in vitro fertilisation (IVF) can help most of them.
+Fertility treatment, such as in vitro fertilisation (IVF) can often help.
 Ask your doctor for a referral if you have endometriosis and are having trouble becoming pregnant.

 Resources and Support